 Cell number quantification

-Quantify the labeled taste bud cells in any image analysis software package as long as distinct markers for receptor cell types anchored to the z-position can be placed at the nuclear level.
+Quantify the labeled taste bud cells in any image analysis software package as long as distinct markers for transducing cell types anchored to the z-position can be placed at the nuclear level.

 REPRESENTATIVE RESULTS:

 Staining of the lingual epithelium with antibodies to dsRed and keratin-8 (a general taste-bud marker) labeled both whole taste buds and all taste-bud innervation in Phox2b-Cre:tdTomato mice50,51 (Figure 3A).
 Imaging these taste buds from their pores to their bases gave the highest resolution x-y plane images (Figure 3A,B).
 The contour function of the pixel-based imaging program was used to outline the periphery of the taste bud in each section (Figure 3B), and then generate a surface (Figure 3C) that represented taste bud volume.
 Masking (or duplicating) the fluorescence associated with the taste-bud label only within the surface created a new channel that contained only this fluorescence and eliminated any papilla staining obscuring the taste bud (Figure 3D).
 The nerve fiber fluorescence within the taste bud was masked (Figure 3E) and used to automatically create a surface representing the volume of innervation within it (Figure 3F).
 A similar approach was also used to measure taste-bud volume and that of its associated innervation in circumvallate taste buds (Figure 3G).
 Representative measurement data revealed no correlations between taste-bud volumes and innervation volumes in either the fungiform (p = 0.115) or the circumvallate (p = 0.090) measurement regions (Figure 3H).